Pasanpr/pasanpremaratne.com/content/posts/2020-02-01-SwiftUI-Prerequisites-Key-Paths.md

 }
 ```

 Having to inherit from an Objective-C class meant that you were immediately limited.
 You could not observe values on any value types such as structs and enums nor could you use generic classes.
-Using this class you could now observe values, albeit with API that was not very Swift like.
+Using an `NSObject` instance you could now observe values, albeit with API that was not very Swift like.

 ```swift
 person.addObserver(self, forKeyPath: "name", options: NSKeyValueObservingOptions.New, context: &kvoContext)
 ```

 What stands out immediately is that the key path argument takes a String literal.
 Since any value could be passed in, this violated the type safety contract that Swift sought enforce.
 Literally everyone complained about this.
-Not only did it not feel like bad Swift, but all the features of Objective-C KVO weren't supported.
+Not only did it not feel like bad Swift, but all the features of Objective-C KVO weren't even supported.

 Swift 3 sought to improve on this this by introducing the `#keyPath` syntax.
 A key path expression was created by passing in a sequence of object properties.